ironicnet/adventofcode/README.md

 To test a day, just run `npm run test 2022/day01`.
-To get the answer for a day, just run `npm run run 2022/day01`
+To get the answer for a day, just run `npm run answer 2022/day01`